Beach Guardians: Keep it Clean. Keep it Safe.

 plus in-kind support from the Big Picture, Marine Conservation Society and Highland Council.

-Join the Moray Firth Partnership’s Beach Guardians project and get involved in surveying and clearing litter from your local beach.
-It will make a big difference for wildlife and people visiting the beach, create links between local communities and public agencies involved in beaches – and also be great fun!
+Getting involved in surveying and clearing litter from your local beach will make a big difference for wildlife and people visiting the beach, create links between local communities and public agencies involved in beaches – and also be great fun!